ibm-cloud-docs/pattern-db2-sap-vpc/deploy.md

 This is content under a third-level subheading.

-## Configure Db2
+## Configure Db2 Pacemaker
 {: #deploy-db2-config}

-The first step is to deploy the infrastructure - Virtual System Instances (VSIs) or Bare Metal servers - that will be used to support the IBM Db2 and SAP Pacemaker clusters.
+The IBM Db2 Pacemaker configuration requires two steps:

+1. Setting up a Virtual IP address with an Application Load Balancer
+1. Configuring Db2 HADR Pacemaker cluster fencing on IBM Cloud

+Links to the configuration activities for each step are provided in the next sections.

 ### Virtual IP Address setup
 {: #deploy-db2-vip}